butvinm/dora/README.md

 main.py:11:6 print(user)
 ```

-You can also show types of all expressions in your codebase by running:
+You can also display the types of all expressions in your codebase by running:

 ```bash
 dora main.py
 ```

-and you will get the following absolutely unreadable output with a lot of duplicates:
+The output will be verbose and may contain duplicates:

 ```
 main.py:5:4